milovanderlinden/blackarch-site/_posts/2015-03-30-iso-and-installer.md

 * updated all tools
 * added more than 150 new tools

-We wish to thank all of BlackArch's users, mirrors, and supporters.
+We wish to thank all of BlackArch users, mirrors, and supporters.
 Thanks for your help.